rahulyhg/companyApp/README.md

 `mvn clean heroku:deploy-war` will deploy the application  heroku.

-Heroku instance of application can be accessed via: [Company App] (http://company-app.herokuapp.com/)
+Heroku instance of application can be accessed via: [Company App] (http://company-app.herokuapp.com/) You might notice app not opening, that's because I'm running this on free instance.

 ## App Login